Michael Dugher: Political views

 Dugher has held the post of Vice-Chair of Labour Friends of Israel (LFI).
 He has criticised the Boycott, Divestment and Sanctions (BDS) campaign, saying "Boycotting Israeli institutions is ignorant, wrong and counterproductive to peace.
 We should be building bridges and furthering dialogue".

 He gave a keynote speech at the 'We Believe in Israel' conference, where he said "Each time I visit Israel, my admiration for that great country grows".

 Following the 2015 general election, Dugher said Labour mishandled its relationship with the Jewish community through a combination of neglect and incompetence.

 He criticised Labour's response to the 2014 Gaza conflict and called the then Labour leader Ed Miliband's decision to whip Labour MPs to vote for a motion recognising the State of Palestine as "catastrophic".
 Dugher abstained in the parliament vote on this matter, despite a three line whip and being a shadow cabinet minister.

 Controversies

-Dugher is a prolific Twitter user.
-He has regularly engaged in debate with Matt Zarb-Cousin, a former Labour activist and recovering gambling addict.
 Dugher repeatedly branded Zarb-Cousin, a safer gambling campaigner '#RouletteBoy' in an argument on Twitter in 2017.
 Dugher, who is the Chief Executive of the UK's Betting and Gaming Council, a lobbying group campaigning for the gambling industry, asked "I thought you liked casinos, young Matt?"
 He later deleted the tweet, and apologised for his comments and claimed he was not mocking Zarb-Cousin's addiction.

 The exchange was later reported by The Daily Telegraph and The Guardian, adding that Dugher had attacked a first of its kind, peer-reviewed study into gambling behaviour published by the academic journal Nature Human Behaviour, calling it 'condescending'.
 The Betting and Gaming Council 'refused to comment' on Dugher's tweets.

 In August 2023, Dugher was criticised for his comments about the suicide of a gambling addict.